adomasb/pres-datatable/index.md

 ==============================================
 title: FALSE

-In case we want to select few columns, *eg* hour and minute of purchase, then
+In case we want to select few columns, *eg*, hour and minute of purchase, then

 ```r